Solar Financing, Tax Credits & Incentives Guide (2026)

 South Carolina is one of the best states in the country for solar incentives:

 • South Carolina state solar tax credit: Homeowners can claim a state tax credit of up to 25% of the cost of their solar system, capped at $3,500 per year but carrying forward for up to 10 years.
-This stacks on top of the 30% federal credit.

 • Net metering: South Carolina requires utilities to offer net metering with full retail rate credits for excess solar production.